AlphaGit/alphas-manifesto-blog/_posts/2017-03-26-failed-experiments-and-what-ive-learned-from-them.md

 ## Test your crap

-If I wasn't convincing enough with my <a href="https://blog.alphasmanifesto.com/2015/03/30/how-tdd-pays-off/">How TDD pays off</a> post, here's another reason to test your stuff: you may make the smallest of mistakes and just not realize it until it's too late.
+If I wasn't convincing enough with my [How TDD pays off](https://blog.alphasmanifesto.com/2015/03/30/how-tdd-pays-off/) post, here's another reason to test your stuff: you may make the smallest of mistakes and just not realize it until it's too late.
 Why didn't I test myself, being such a huge proponent?
 Well, I was going to do a quick-and-dirty work, maybe just 5-10 lines of code, that turned into 100 or 200 for debugging purposes.
 And I didn't want to spend any time on tests that wouldn't even see the light of day.

 And here I am, one week later, wishing I did because I wouldn't have wasted a week troubleshooting a very minor indexing operation.